“If you’re doing something for your dreams, no matter how small, then you’ve already set yourself apart from the crowd.”

 You try.
 You fail.
 You grow.
 Good!
 It shows you did what you could do.
 At least you moved past the starting line.

-You don’t … nothing happens.
+When you don’t … nothing happens.
 You die anyway.
-And living with a burden of dreams becomes almost unbearable.
+Living with a burden of unfulfilled dreams becomes almost unbearable.
+It crushes you.
+You may gather some regrets as well.
+So you’re always better-off trying.